-Dartmouth itself is a stunning coastal town with plenty to do and lots of wonderful attractions to visit but if you’re in the area for a little while then you may want to think about venturing outside of the town to some of the other great local destinations.
-Hop on a bus, board a boat or jump in your car to discover all that the surrounding towns and areas have on offer.
+Dartmouth is a stunning coastal town with plenty to do and lots of wonderful attractions to visit, but if you’re in the area for a little while then you may want to think about venturing outside of the town to some of the other great local destinations in South Devon.
+Hop on a bus, board a boat, or jump in your car to discover all that the surrounding towns and areas have on offer.
 Read on to find out some of our suggestions for great days out from Dartmouth.

-A short journey up the River Dart will land you at Greenway Quay.
+Catch the Greenway Ferry from Dartmouth and enjoy a peaceful journey along the River Dart to Greenway Quay.
 Here you can depart and head up to Greenway House, holiday home to the famous crime-writer Agatha Christie.
 The house and gardens are now run by the National Trust and allow visitors to delve into the life of Agatha Christie whilst embracing the exquisite decor and beautifully kempt gardens.
-Just catch the Greenway Ferry from Dartmouth and enjoy a peaceful journey along the river to your destination.

 Get the Steam Train to Paignton

-Across the river from Dartmouth lies Kingswear, where a station for a historical steam train resides.
-You can board the steam train here and make your way through the gorgeous countryside to the beautiful coastline of Torbay.
-The train takes you to Paignton in Torbay where you can enjoy a traditional seaside resort or make your way to the other two towns either side; Brixham, a picturesque fishing town or Torquay, a lively harbourside destination.
-Torbay also known as the English Riviera is a UNESCO Global Geopark too meaning it is recognised for its geological importance.
+Across the river opposite Dartmouth is Kingswear, where a station for a historical steam train resides.
+Board the steam train here and make your way through the gorgeous countryside to the beautiful coastline of Torbay to Paignton where you can enjoy a traditional seaside resort.
+From here you could make your way to the other two towns either side; Brixham, a picturesque fishing town or Torquay, a lively harbourside destination.

 Drive to Blackpool Sands